Online energy plans can be extremely competitive compared to other types of tariffs. Find out what it means to have an online energy deal here.

 Also, with a secure account, you can view your most recent energy bill or review your plan end date from any device with internet acces.
 No need to go through a pile of papers.

 Not to mention, going paperless is better for the environment.
-If you're guilty of throwing those unopened bills to the side, only opening occassionally to check things are in order, consider simply logging in to review your account instead.
+If you're guilty of throwing those unopened bills to the side, only opening occassionally to check things are in order, consider simply logging in or using an app to review your account instead.

 And, with websites like uSwitch making it easier than ever to switch to a better energy plan, and making clear all the details of any tariff, switching online versus over the phone is a no-brainer.

 Of course, online switching and online account management isn't for everyone.
 And that's fine, too.
-But it's worth noting that if you're happy to reduce paperwork and create an online account with your supplier to manage your energy bills, it will come with a savings.
+But it's worth noting that if you're happy to reduce paperwork and create an online account with your supplier to manage your energy bills, it could come with a saving.